Lukera-Faria/Jogo-Individual/README.md

 # Jogo-Individual
+1. Chicken Quest

-Coma todas as galinhas e sacie a fome da raposa no chicken quest
+2. Contexto: Sacie a fome da raposa e coma todas as galinhas no chicken quest

+3. Controles: Utilize as setas do teclado para controlar a raposa